Project data page

 Hackworth Road Depot

-99Energy and BuildingsCouncil Estate DecarbonisationE23Council estate - solar car port projectLouise AustinDevelop and implement phased solar car ports implementation plan across 5 sites.5 sites in totalEarly Concept/ScopingOn TrackDetailed designs for 5 sites are currently being developed.46477Durham County CouncilCouncilHigh (>200 - 500 tonnes)£10,000,000No12
+99Energy and BuildingsCouncil Estate DecarbonisationE23Council estate - solar car port projectLouise AustinDesigns of solar car ports across 5 sites, this should be complete August 2025 with the view of feasibility to install to be considered following.5 sites in totalEarly Concept/ScopingSlightly Off TrackDetailed designs for 5 sites are currently being developed.46477Durham County CouncilCouncilHigh (>200 - 500 tonnes)£10,000,000No11

 83Energy and BuildingsCommunity energy efficiencyE7Community Building Advice and Financial SupportKate Burrows & Fiona Christian Durham Community Action (DCA) aims to provide 50 community buildings with in-depth case work and provide capital grant funding to 10 of those buildings to support their transition to net zero.
 10 community buildings in receipt of grant fundingDeliverOn TrackBy March 2025 12 community buildings received capital funding for energy efficiency measures.
 6 community buildings received funding for specialist advice to help address barriers to development i.e. legal advice, architects fees, feasibility studies.
 Supported volunteers running 157 community spaces to progress their net zero transition through building confidence, capacity and skills.
 4 community buildings became part of our innovation project to extrapolate key themes around charity and property law with a focus on tenure, leases, and land registry, outlining pathways to resolution and shaping learning resources for other community buildings to help them navigate those challenges.
 In March 2025 we produced Community Buildings: A Guide to Property Ownership and Leases which aims to support trustees running community buildings to navigate complex property issues. https://www.durhamcommunityaction.org.uk/new-guide-launched-to-support-community-groups-managing-community-buildings